-3. If you are claiming a property tax credit, attach a completed Form 140PTC and all required documents.
+- Attach all required documents. - 1.
+Attach Form(s) W-2 as the last page of your return. - If you are claiming a property tax credit, attach a completed Form 140PTC and all required documents. - Do not send correspondence with your return.